CODE OF ETHICS FOR RABBIS

 Depending on the severity of the violation and other attendant circumstances, the EC may reprimand, censure or recommend suspension or expulsion from the CCAR.
 The EC shall communicate the decision to the complainant and where the EC Chair feels it would be appropriate to individuals who, although not complainants, were the subject of the violation.
 In cases in which there might be a danger to individuals or the community when the complaint is formally made, the Chair of the EC should alert the Placement Director that an ethics complaint is pending against the rabbi.
 When notifying a rabbi that the EC has received a complaint, the EC Chair will indicate the provision of the ethics code that will be the initial focus of the EC's examination of the matter.
 The EC should make a diligent effort to reach a decision in an expeditious manner.
 Decisions of the EC are to be carefully drafted citing the correct sections of the Code of Ethics.
 The rationale upon which the decision is based shall be clearly set forth in the decision.
 In each case the EC shall keep a record of all aspects of the case including correspondence, pleadings, etc. A decision of the EC shall include the date of the vote, the vote count, and the members of the EC who participated in the vote.
 The Chair of the EC shall sign the decision.
 Once initiated, the investigation and the adjudicatory process will proceed to resolution, irrespective of the rabbi's resigning from his/her position.
 A rabbi who resigns from the CCAR prior to, during or after the adjudicatory process will be regarded as expelled and will be subject to the condition of expulsion noted below.

 Reprimand is a form of admonishment communicated to a rabbi regarding his/her minor infraction of the Code.
 Reprimand requires a two-thirds (2/3) vote of those present and voting on the EC.
-The subject of a reprimand may petition the officers, who, by a two-thirds (2/3) vote, may grant the right to appeal the decision of the EC to the Board of Appeals.
+The subject of a reprimand has the right to appeal the decision of the EC to the Board of Appeals.
 Notice of reprimand is not published.
 Depending upon the nature of the violation, the EC may require mentoring and/or therapeutic counseling.

 1. Censure is a form of sanction imposed for violations of the Code more serious than those giving rise to reprimand, but not sufficient to require suspension.